Forspoken: Plot

-Frey, a young woman who was abandoned near the Holland Tunnel as a newborn, appears in court for theft and is sentenced to community service.
-She is ambushed by the gang she stole from, but escapes to her accommodation and her cat, Homer.
+Frey, a young woman abandoned near the Holland Tunnel as a newborn, appears in court for theft and is sentenced to community service.
+She is ambushed by the gang who forced her to steal but escapes to her house and her cat, Homer.
 The gang sets the building ablaze, but Frey and Homer escape.
-Now homeless, Frey trusts Homer to her sentencing judge, and visits Holland Tunnel on her birthday.
-She is drawn to a mysterious bangle, which activates a portal that draws her in.
+Now homeless, Frey entrusts Homer to her sentencing judge and visits Holland Tunnel on her birthday.
+She is drawn to a strange bangle, which activates a portal that draws her in.

-Frey is transported to the world of Athia as the portal disappears.
-The bangle, bonded to her arm, reveals that it is sentient and can only be heard by her.
-Frey names him "Cuff" and finds that he has awakened latent magical abilities within her.
-She discovers Athia is overrun by a mysterious miasma called the Break, which corrupts all life, but she is unaffected by it.
-Frey reaches the city of Cipol that acts as humanity's refuge from the Break.
-Its ruling council captures Frey, both supporting and distrusting her resistance to the Break.
-They compromise by imprisoning Frey, but a citizen named Auden helps her escape to the slums.
+Frey is transported to the world of Athia.
+The bangle, bonded to her, reveals that it is sentient and can only be heard by her.
+Frey names him "Cuff" and finds that he has awakened magical abilities within her.
+She discovers Athia is overrun by a miasma called the Break, which corrupts all life, but she is unaffected by it.
+Frey reaches the city of Cipal, humanity's refuge from the Break.
+Its ruling council captures Frey, and distrusting her resistance to the Break, imprisons her, but a citizen named Auden helps her escape to the slums.

 Frey learns that Athia was once ruled by the Tantas, four benevolent sorceresses, but they began exuding the Break and oppressing the city's inhabitants.
-Auden tells Frey that her father, Robian, researched the Break, but was lost in it twenty years ago.
+Auden's father, Robian, researched the Break but was lost in it twenty years ago.
 Frey flees the city and locates Robian, who has suffered partial insanity.
-They return to Cipol to find Tanta Sila terrorizing the populace in search of Frey.
-Frey repels Sila, but fails to prevent the death of civilians.
-Frey leaves to confront Sila at her domain and mortally wounds her in battle; as she dies, Frey absorbs her powers.
+They return to Cipal and find Tanta Sila terrorizing the populace in search of Frey.
+Frey repels Sila and leaves to confront Sila at her domain.
+After mortally wounding her in battle, Frey absorbs her powers.